 You Don’t Have To Be Sexy - Most IPOs need to be in an industry with public investor sex appeal.
 Any type of company can complete a merger to become publicly held.

-Liquidity - Investors can buy and sell your stock, original investors have an "exit" for their
+Liquidity – Investors can buy and sell your stock, original investors have an “exit” for their investment.

 Incentives - Management incentives via stock bonuses/options and to attract and motivate employees are more powerful using public company stock.